Quarry Park Shaded Fuel Break

 Year 1: Preliminary treatment of 9.5 acres of shaded fuel break (Figure 1) (completed September 2021)

-Year 2: Treatment of an additional 35 acres of shaded fuel break and 70 acres of hazard tree removal (completed October 2022)
+Year 2: Treatment of 35 acres of shaded fuel break and 70 acres of hazard tree removal (completed October 2022)

-Year 3: An additional 10 acres of shaded fuel break and 30 acres of hazard tree removal (Anticipated to be completed by November 2023)
+Year 3: Treatment 10 acres of shaded fuel break and 30 acres of hazard tree removal (completed October 2023)

 Partners: